r-01n/r-01n/README.md

 I'm likely writing, learning something new, tinkering with electronics, or worldbuilding for stories/games.

 Fun facts about me:
-- I am a cat maniac
+- I'm a cat maniac
 - My favourite drink is water
 - Chronic problem solver